Bleeding Heart (song): Original song

 "Bleeding Heart" is a slow-tempo twelve-bar blues that features Elmore James' vocal and slide guitar.
-It was recorded during one of his last recording sessions and has session musicians providing accompaniment, instead of James' regular band the "Broomdusters".
+It was recorded during one of his last recording sessions and has session musicians providing accompaniment, instead of James' regular band, the "Broomdusters."
 According to producer Bobby Robinson, it was his idea to record James with a "big band sound" and to hire band leader Paul Williams to arrange the horn section.
 The song contains some of James' more memorable verses:

 Although recorded in 1961, "Bleeding Heart" was not released until 1965, two years after James' death.
-It was first issued as the B-side to the first pressing of "It Hurts Me Too", which became a Billboard R&B chart hit and made an appearance in the pop chart.
-"Bleeding Heart" was later released with "Mean Mistreatin' Mama".
-These single versions were edited to 2:37; a 3:05 version later appeared on the Elmore James Memorial Album and various compilation albums, sometimes with the title "(My) Bleeding Heart".
+It was first issued as the B-side to the first pressing of "It Hurts Me Too," which became a Billboard R&B chart hit and appeared in the pop chart.
+"Bleeding Heart" was later released with "Mean Mistreatin' Mama."
+These single versions were edited to 2:37; a 3:05 version later appeared on the Elmore James Memorial Album and various compilation albums, sometimes titled "(My) Bleeding Heart."